underethsea/pooltogether-node/api/README.md

 - `tier`: The prize tier of the win.
 - `prizeindices`: An array of indices representing the specific prizes won within the tier.

-`/<chainId>-<prizePoolAddress>-twabrewards`
+`/twabrewards`
-Retrieves Time-Weighted Average Balance (TWAB) rewards information for a specific prize pool.
+Retrieves Time-Weighted Average Balance (TWAB) rewards information for all chains.

 - `promotionId`: The identifier of the promotion.
 - `vault`: The address of the vault associated with the promotion.